jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 2. We set up a first pipeline consisting of:
     - 'input' events triggered by the element with ID 'input'
     - the value of the element that triggered the original event
+3. Because `.pipe()` always returns the destination stream, `input` is assigned to the `values()` stream that is emitting the element values.
-3. We create a writable stream to the element with ID 'output'
+4. We create a writable stream to the element with ID 'output'
-4. We create a new pipeline from the "input" to the "output"
+5. We create a new pipeline from the "input" to the "output"
-5. Magic
+6. Magic

 ### Introducing "ObjectState"

 Now, let's imagine that you want to actually collect this data somewhere to be used later, perhaps to send off to an API.
-This is where [ObjectState](http://npm.im/objectstate) comes in!
+This is where [ObjectState](http://npm.im/objectstate) comes in.
 Check this out:

 ```javascript
 var objectState = require('objectstate')